riongull/dash-incubator-rules/rules.md

 Bounties are created exclusively by Admins who [Accept](#435-processing-task-claims) a community-submitted Concept and consequently receive [Ownership](#422-bounty-ownership) of the Bounty.

-Admins must ensure the following information is correctlt configured on new Bounties that they create:
+Admins must ensure the following information is correctly configured on new Bounties that they create:

 1. The creator of the Bounty is set as the [Owner](#422-bounty-ownership) Admin of the Bounty
 2. The correct [Type](#22-bounty-types) for the Bounty is selected field (either Project, Specification, Job or Programme)